How a Russian-Ukraine conflict might hit global markets

 Ukraine's fixed income markets are chiefly the remit of emerging market investors, while Russia's overall standing on capital markets has shrunk in recent years amid sanctions and geopolitical tensions, somewhat cushioning any threat of contagion through those channels.

-However, Russia's rouble and Ukraine's hryvnia have also suffered, making them the worst performing currencies in the emerging markets universe so far this year.
+However, Russia's rouble and Ukraine's hryvnia have also suffered, making them the worst performing emerging markets currencies so far this year.

-Geopolitics on the Ukraine-Russian border presented "substantial uncertainties" to foreign currency markets, said Chris Turner, global head of markets at ING.
+The situation on the Ukraine-Russian border presents "substantial uncertainties" for foreign currency markets, said Chris Turner, global head of markets at ING.

 "The events of late 2014 remind us of the liquidity gaps and U.S. dollar hoarding that led to a substantial drop in the rouble at that time," said Turner.